libdither/libdither/research/stack/roadmap.md

 ## Phased roadmap (draft)

 ### Phase 0 — Consolidation (weeks)
-- ✅ Merge truth-markets notes into this spec (`governance/` chapter): mechanism, assumptions A1–A5, open problems — see [governance/retroactive-consensus-markets.md](governance/retroactive-consensus-markets.md).
+- ✅ Merge truth-markets notes into this spec (`governance/` chapter): mechanism, assumptions A1–A5, open problems — see [Retroactive Consensus Markets](mechanism.md).
 - Write the cross-layer dependency map (this doc) and a first threat-model outline.
 - Decide the identity and timestamping primitives' requirements (consumers: currency, markets, governance).